TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Experiments

 \section{Experiments}

 We conduct several experiments to illustrate the performance and utility of \ISSA{}.
-First, the performance of \ISSA{} is compared to the \SAA{} ILP.
+First, the performance of \ISSA{} is compared to both T-SAA and E-SAA.
 Our results show that it is magnitudes faster while maintaining solution quality (sec. \ref{sec:ilp-runtime}).
-We then apply \ISSA{} as a benchmark for existing methods, showing that they perform better than their theoretical guarantee in certain cases but have significantly degraded performance in others.
-Finally, we conclude the section with an in-depth analysis of \ISSA{}'s performance characteristics.
+We then apply \ISSA{} as a benchmark for existing methods, showing that they perform better than their guarantee in certain cases---but have degraded performance in others.
+Finally, we conclude the section with an in-depth analysis of \ISSA{}'s performance, with a focus on its sampling behavior.

-We implemented \ISSA{} in C++ using CPLEX to solve the IP.
-Unless noted otherwise, each experiment is run 10 times and the results averaged.
+We implemented \ISSA{} in Rust using Gurobi to solve the IP.\footnote{Code available at \texttt{\url{https://github.com/emallson/tiptop}}} Unless noted otherwise, each experiment is run 10 times and the results averaged.
 Settings for $\epsilon$ are listed with each experiment, but $\delta$ is fixed at $1/n$.
-All influence values are obtained by running a separate estimation program with $\epsilon = 0.02$ using the seed sets produced by each algorithm as input. \begin{scriptsize}
+All influence values are obtained by running a separate estimation program with $\epsilon = 0.02$ using the seed sets produced by each algorithm as input.
+Throughout this section, we scale solution quality by an \textit{upper bound} on the optimal solution.
+When comparing to T-SAA and E-SAA, we treat the maximal performance of these algorithms as optimal to show the performance of \ISSA{}.
+Subsequently, we assume that \ISSA{} exactly matches its approximation guarantee, which places an upper bound on the optimal of $1 / (1 - \epsilon)$ times the \ISSA{} solution.